Analysis of Veeva CRM Adoption in the Pharmaceutical Industry

 -

 In summary, the vast majority of large pharmaceutical companies and an ever-increasing number of mid-sized and small biotech firms have adopted Veeva CRM as their primary commercial CRM system.
-Job postings consistently confirm this trend – roles in sales operations, commercial excellence, CRM administration, and analytics frequently cite “experience with Veeva CRM” as a requirement or responsibility.
-Companies value this expertise to ensure they can fully leverage the Veeva platform’s capabilities (such as territory alignment via Veeva Align, content management via Vault PromoMats, closed-loop marketing with CLM, and digital engagement tracking).
+However, the landscape is shifting: as Veeva transitions to Vault CRM and Salesforce competes aggressively with Agentforce Life Sciences, some major companies (notably Novartis, Takeda, and Pfizer) have chosen Salesforce, while others (Roche, Merck, BMS, Novo Nordisk) have doubled down on Veeva Vault CRM.
+Job postings continue to confirm the dominance of Veeva skills – roles in sales operations, commercial excellence, CRM administration, and analytics frequently cite "experience with Veeva CRM" as a requirement or responsibility.
+Companies value this expertise to ensure they can fully leverage the Veeva platform's capabilities (such as territory alignment via Veeva Align, content management via Vault PromoMats, closed-loop marketing with CLM, and digital engagement tracking).

 Adoption Trends and Regional Analysis

-Global dominance: Veeva Systems reports that its CRM is used by over 1,000 customers, including the world’s largest pharmaceutical companies veeva.com.
-In fact, by some metrics, 17–18 of the top 20 pharma companies worldwide use Veeva CRM in some capacity veeva.com.
-This is corroborated by the list of companies above – virtually every “top 20” pharma is on Veeva (the few exceptions historically had used Oracle/Siebel or homegrown systems, but many have since migrated).
+Global dominance with emerging competition: Veeva Systems reports that its CRM platform is used by over 1,500 customers, including the world's largest pharmaceutical companies [1].
+By some metrics, 17–18 of the top 20 pharma companies worldwide have used Veeva CRM in some capacity [39].
+However, the competitive landscape shifted significantly in 2025–2026.
+While 9 of the top 20 biopharma companies have committed to Veeva's next-generation Vault CRM, Salesforce has signed over 40 life sciences customers for its Agentforce Life Sciences platform, including notable former Veeva customers like Novartis, Takeda, and Pfizer [2].
 The adoption is not limited to Big Pharma; specialty and emerging biotechs also choose Veeva CRM as a scalable solution that meets industry compliance needs out-of-the-box.

 Use cases and roles: The types of roles hiring for Veeva CRM skills reveal how deeply embedded the system is in pharma operations.
-We see CRM administrators and analysts (e.g., Daiichi Sankyo’s Senior Analyst, Biogen’s CRM Analyst) focused on configuring the system, supporting end-users, and analyzing CRM data.
-There are commercial excellence and operations roles (at Amgen, Biogen, Novartis) that rely on Veeva CRM data for targeting, sales force effectiveness, and insights.
-Additionally, IT and digital roles are dedicated to the Veeva platform (such as Pfizer’s Veeva Platform Lead builtinnyc.com or Roche’s Veeva Solution Architect builtin.com), indicating that companies treat Veeva CRM as a strategic technology requiring in-house expertise to optimize.
-Even medical affairs and marketing roles increasingly interface with Veeva CRM as companies break silos between sales and medical: for instance, Otsuka’s omnichannel content manager needing Veeva CRM experience, or GSK’s product owner integrating Key Account Management (KAM) programs into Vault CRM swooped.co swooped.co.
+We see CRM administrators and analysts (e.g., Daiichi Sankyo's Senior Analyst, Biogen's CRM Analyst) focused on configuring the system, supporting end-users, and analyzing CRM data.
+There are commercial excellence and operations roles (at Amgen, Biogen, and others) that rely on Veeva CRM data for targeting, sales force effectiveness, and insights.
+Additionally, IT and digital roles are dedicated to the Veeva platform (such as Solution Architects and Platform Leads at major pharmas), indicating that companies treat Veeva CRM as a strategic technology requiring in-house expertise to optimize.
+Even medical affairs and marketing roles increasingly interface with Veeva CRM as companies break silos between sales and medical: for instance, Otsuka's omnichannel content manager needing Veeva CRM experience, or GSK's product owner integrating Key Account Management (KAM) programs into Vault CRM [61].
+With the Vault CRM transition underway, new role types are emerging – including Vault CRM migration specialists and Veeva AI Agent administrators – reflecting the platform's evolution.

 Conclusion

 In an industry where customer engagement is heavily regulated and complex, Veeva CRM has emerged as the gold-standard platform across the pharmaceutical and biotech sector.
-The research above – drawn from real job postings and company announcements – highlights nearly 100 organizations, including virtually all top pharma companies and a host of mid-tier and emerging firms, that utilize Veeva CRM to empower their field sales, medical liaisons, and commercial operations.
-These companies span the globe (North America, Europe, Asia-Pacific), reflecting Veeva CRM’s international penetration.
-Roles at these organizations consistently call for Veeva CRM proficiency, whether it’s administering the system, analyzing CRM data, or integrating new Veeva modules, which validates how mission-critical the platform is.
+The research above – drawn from real job postings, company announcements, and press releases – highlights dozens of organizations, including virtually all top pharma companies and a host of mid-tier and emerging firms, that utilize Veeva CRM to empower their field sales, medical liaisons, and commercial operations.
+These companies span the globe (North America, Europe, Asia-Pacific), reflecting Veeva CRM's international penetration.

 Sources: